 Berlin has plenty of unassuming neighborhood restaurants serving old-fashioned German food but happily, the dining scene in this thriving city has expanded to incorporate all sorts of international cuisine, as well as healthier, more contemporary versions of the German classics.
 As in many other destinations around the world, eating locally sourced and organic food is more and more the

+rage

-rage in Berlin.
-Restaurants are beginning to understand that although they could import ingredients from other European countries, fresh farm resources are closer to home.
-Surrounding the city is the rural state of Brandenburg, whose name often comes before Ente (duck) or Schwein (pork) on a menu.
-In spring the WeisserSpargel, white asparagus from Beelitz, are all the rage, showing up as main courses with a variety of sauces, pastas, soups, and even desserts.
+in Berlin.
+Restaurants now understand that although they could import ingredients from other European countries, there are plenty of fresh farm resources closer to home.
+Look for the name Brandenburg, for instance, before Ente (duck) or Schwein (pork) on a menu–-it's the rural area just outside of Berlin.
+In spring, definitely look for the weisser Spargel, white asparagus from nearby Beelitz, which is all the rage, showing up as a main course with a variety of sauces, in pastas, soups, and even desserts.

 When it comes to international cuisine, Berlin options run the gamut.
 Italian food is abundant, from relatively mundane pizza and pasta establishments to restaurants offering specific regional Italian delicacies.
 Asian restaurants, in particular, are popular, as is Turkish food, especially the beloved döner shops selling pressed lamb or chicken in flat-bread pockets with a variety of sauces and salads—always great for a quick meal, and a perennial late-night favorite.
 Wurst, especially Currywurst—curry-flavored pork sausage served with a mild curry ketchup—is also popular if you're looking for a quick meal on the go.